PanDAWMS/panda_logstash_config/Curator/README.md

 # Installation Curator
-* For installaion enter this command:
+* For installation enter this command:
 ```
 pip install elasticsearch-curator
 ```